The Ultimate Battle of Cost Effectiveness: Dishwashers vs Hand Washing

 Dishwashing, everybody knows what it is, if not Google it.
 Nowadays you can do it with a dishwasher (the machine) or by hand.
 Using your hands, grab a sponge and detergent, wash and then rinse with clean water.
 Some people use rubber gloves because they are sensitive to either the cleaning detergent or hot water.
 Using a dishwashing machine is a popular luxury that most people take as a given and don't appreciate at all.
 Some households don't have dishwashing machines, as shocking as it might seem.

 When I was growing up my parents always made me do the dishes.
 It was a chore that I literally hated and detested.
-My parents words were that this will teach me responsibilities, which I was naturally lacking, at the time.
+My parent's words were that this will teach me responsibilities, which I was naturally lacking, at the time.
 I shared my 'pleasant' experiences with my friends and some of them had the same 'torture' from their folks, but some had a dishwashing machine.
-That was the time I heard of such a contraption, a machine which washes the dishes on its own.
+That was the time I heard of such a contraption, a machine that washes the dishes on its own.
 At that moment, I thought to myself that my dishwashing days are over and I'll use my time for something better.
 My parents killed that notion flat out, without giving it a second thought – it's too expensive and we can't afford it.
-For the time being I had no idea could we really afford it or not, but that was my experience.
+For the time being, I had no idea could we really afford it or not, but that was my experience.
 Several years later I still wash my dishes on my own, it's how I was brought up and I haven't given a second thought about machines, until now.